What is a cold call is a question worth answering because many salespeople can see this sales activity differently. Here is how we define a cold call.

 Sales Process Steps

-The other important thing to think about with what is a cold call is where does the cold call fit when it comes to your sales process steps.
+The other important thing to think about when defining a cold call is where it fits in your sales process steps.

 In most cases, the next step after a cold call will be some sort of appointment or discussion.
 When you cold call someone and end up talking to them for somewhere between 10 to 15 minutes, we see that as you have progressed to the appointment at the same time as the cold call, and we call this an instant meeting.